greko-guevara/greko-guevara/README.md

-- 👋 Hi, I’m @greko-guevara I am a Professor in EARTH University www-earth.ac.cr
+- 👋 Hi, I’m @greko-guevara I am a Professor in EARTH University www.earth.ac.cr
 - 👀 I’m interested in drip irrigation & hydraulic models
 - 🌱 I’m currently reseaching in how to conect software with designing tools in agriculture.
 - 📫 my e-mail is gguevara@earh.ac.cr
+-